mcous/gonogo/README.md

   return el
 })

+Component({text: 'hello'}) // works
 Component({text: 7})       // throws
 ```

 ### production builds

 **THIS STUFF IS NOT IMPLEMENTED, BUT IT'S COMING PROBABLY (?)**

-You probably want to remove these assertions in production builds
+If you're using `gonogo` as a tool during development, you probably want to remove these assertions in production builds.

 #### browserify